-The ICM Agrifood Awards recognise and acknowledge the outstanding work of two early career scientists or technologists who have achieved substantial peer/industry recognition for their work in a field critical to continued improvement of the overall Australian food sector in the past five years.
+The awardees will have achieved substantial peer/industry recognition for their work in a field critical to continued improvement of the overall Australian food sector in the past five years.

 Winners each receive $5000, sponsored by ICM Agribusiness, one of Australia’s major agribusiness groups.
 The Awards are administered by the Academy.

 The Selection Committee will assess all eligible nominations against the following key criteria, that the nominee has: